 In fact, you can feel the best effects and burn in your obliques.
 These muscle groups are in charge of twisting, bending, and winding your body throughout the movement.

 #7: Russian Push-Up: Core

-The Russian push up acts mainly on your core.
-Moreover, it also employs all of your upper body as you move between a forearm plank and full push-up.
+The Russian push-up acts mainly on your core.
+Moreover, it also employs all of your upper body as you move between a forearm plank and a full push-up.